codeplay9800/Project4-CUDA-Denoiser/README.md

 ### Denoiser vs Resolution
 ![Performance  Analysis](img/Outputs/DenoiseTimevsResolution.png)

+This demonstrates that the average time increases linearly with the number of pixels in the image.

 ### Denoiser vs Filter Size
 ![Performance  Analysis](img/Outputs/DenoiseTimevsFilterSize.png)

+The À-Trous filter scales in power of 2 which aligns with the demonstration of this graph curve which behaves as a logarithmic curve.

 ### Notable Findings
 - How visual results vary with filter size.